Concordium/concordium.github.io/source/shared/net/guides/deciding-wallet.rst

 Why you need a wallet
 =====================

-You need a wallet to interact with the Concordium blockchain and to manage your GTU.
+You need a wallet to interact with the Concordium blockchain and to manage your CCD.
 Currently, there are two first party wallets available: the Concordium Desktop Wallet and the Concordium Mobile Wallet.
 This topic outlines the major differences that you should be aware of when you decide which wallet to use.

-Both the Concordium Desktop Wallet and the Concordium Mobile Wallet are developed by Concordium Software and can only be used to hold :ref:`GTU<glossary-GTU>`, the native token of the Concordium blockchain.
+Both the Concordium Desktop Wallet and the Concordium Mobile Wallet are developed by Concordium Software and can only be used to hold :ref:`CCD<glossary-CCD>`, the native token of the Concordium blockchain.
 You can't use these wallets for any other cryptocurrencies.

 No import of identities and accounts from one wallet to another
 ===============================================================

 Before you decide which wallet to use, it's important to know that you can’t import identities and accounts from the Mobile Wallet into the Desktop Wallet.
 Conversely, you can’t import identities and accounts from the Desktop Wallet into the Mobile Wallet.
 This is because they handle private keys in different ways as :ref:`described later<store-private-keys>` in this topic.
 It’s therefore essential that you choose between the wallets before you start creating identities and accounts.

 .. warning:: You can't exchange identities and accounts between the Mobile Wallet and the Desktop Wallet.
-You can, however, send GTU from one wallet to another.
+You can, however, send CCD from one wallet to another.

 Which wallet is best for you?
 =============================